raspberrypilearning/lost-in-space/en/step_3.md

 [[[generic-scratch-new-project]]]

-+ Add 'Spaceship' and 'Earth' sprites to your Stage.
++ Add 'spaceship' and 'Earth' sprites to your Stage.

     ![Spaceship and Earth sprites](images/space-sprites.png)